-Daniel Jordan is concertmaster of the Sarasota Orchestra and principal second violin of The Santa Fe Opera Orchestra.
-He was a member of the New World Symphony in Miami Beach, and he’s been concertmaster of the Waterbury Symphony Orchestra, Spoleto Festival USA Orchestra, and Erie Philharmonic.
-He also performed with the St. Louis Symphony Orchestra, Naples Philharmonic, and Florida Orchestra; was the assistant principal first violinist for the Malaysian Philharmonic Orchestra in Kuala Lumpur; and twice returned to lead the New World Symphony as concertmaster in alumni concerts.
-Previously, he spent summers serving as concertmaster for the National Repertory Orchestra and assistant concertmaster for the Colorado Music Festival Orchestra, and as a member of the Sun Valley Summer Symphony.
-Recent summer appearances include the Mainly Mozart Festival in San Diego, the Sarasota Music Festival and the Santa Fe Chamber Music Festival.
+Mr. Jordan has played as concertmaster for the Waterbury Symphony Orchestra, Spoleto Festival USA Orchestra, and Erie Philharmonic; performed in the violin section of the St. Louis Symphony Orchestra, Naples Philharmonic, and Florida Orchestra; and returned twice to lead the New World Symphony as concertmaster in alumni concerts.
+He’s also previously spent summers serving as concertmaster of the National Repertory Orchestra, assistant concertmaster of the Colorado Music Festival Orchestra, and a member of the Sun Valley Summer Symphony.
+Recent summer appearances include the Mainly Mozart Festival in San Diego, the Sarasota Music Festival, and the Santa Fe Chamber Music Festival.

-Mr. Jordan received his bachelor’s and master’s degrees from the Cleveland Institute of Music, where he studied with Donald Weilerstein and David Updegraff.
+Daniel Jordan received his bachelor’s and master’s degrees from the Cleveland Institute of Music, where he studied with Donald Weilerstein and David Updegraff.
 Prior to that, he was a student at The HARID Conservatory and the Interlochen Arts Academy.
 He performs on the “ex Humphreys” 1695 Peter Guarneri of Mantua violin using either a Dominique Peccatte or Joseph Fonclause bow, all on loan to the Sarasota Orchestra from the Steinwachs Family Foundation.

 Mr. Jordan is married to another violinist in the Sarasota Orchestra, Chung-Yon Hong, and they are the proud parents of a son named Spencer and a Maltipoo named Lumi.